Design a poster

 If you need to create something more bespoke, the following guidelines will help you to create materials that are high quality and on-brand.

 If possible, it's best to create your poster using design software such as Photoshop, or Gnu Image Manipulation Programme (GIMP) which is open source and free to download.
 Design software will give you more control over the images, colours and layout of your design.

 However, even if you are creating your design in a Word document, there are some key things to remember.

 - Use your local logo correctly - make sure you use a properly localised logo which points in to the centre of your poster.
 This will help people to recognise that you're a part of Girlguiding.
 For more information visit our page on using our logo.

 - Colours and fonts - make sure you use the right colours and fonts on your material.
 Girlguiding fonts and colours (and how to use them) are explained on our colours and fonts page.

 - Use great images - Pictures are brilliant at communicating the guiding experience and engaging people from afar.
-You can download some great guiding images from the Online Print Centre and read more about what kind of images to use on our branding pages.
+You can download some great guiding images from the onlien design centre and read more about what kind of images to use on our branding pages.

 - Keep it short and simple - both posters are flyers should be big on visual content with minimal writing.
 Avoid paragraphs of information.
 Focus on the key messages you want to get across, and don't get bogged down in the details.
-Check out our Writing Guidelines for more information on writing about us.
+Check out our writing guidelines for more information.